hala-21/Graduation_Project/README.md

 ├── cdae_classifier.h5   # Pretrained model for ECG signal classification
 ├── main.py              # Terminal-based chatbot using Groq's LLaMA 3 API
 └── README.md            # Project documentation

+## note:
+i have updated another version of main.py file which is the chat file as a new version of llm that serve a japaneses language learners